ernstluring/ejldigital.github.io/README.md

-# EJL Digital - Creating games, apps and tools that are intuitive, fun and support people in their lives and work.
+# EJL Digital Portfolio Website

+Creating apps, games and tools that are intuitive, fun and support people in their lives and work.

 My portfolio website.